isonic1/appium-workshop/README.md

 # Appium Workshop

-### Install Appium Dependencies
-* Follow instruction [here](https://github.com/isonic1/appium-workshop/blob/master/Appium%20Windows%20Installation%20Instructions.md) for Windows.
-* Follow instruction [here](https://github.com/isonic1/appium-workshop/blob/master/Appium%20Mac%20Installation%20Instructions.md) for mac.

 ### Clone or download this repo.
 * Unzip the repo if you downloaded it.
 * Move the project to `C:\Users\**your_user_name**\appium-workshop` for windows.
 * Move the project to `~/appium-workshop` for mac.

+### Install Appium Workshop Dependencies
+* Follow instruction [here](https://github.com/isonic1/appium-workshop/blob/master/Appium%20Windows%20Installation%20Instructions.md) for Windows.
+* Follow instruction [here](https://github.com/isonic1/appium-workshop/blob/master/Appium%20Mac%20Installation%20Instructions.md) for mac.

 ### Install Ruby Gems Dependencies
 * Open a terminal or shell window.